dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 };
 ```

-This means that if we want to get the n-th SDT table we just need to acces the corresponding item in the *SDT array:
+This means that if we want to get the n-th SDT table we just need to access the corresponding item in the *SDT array:

 ```c
 //to get the sdt header at n index